top of page

 The Behaviour Gap is caused by investor 'misbehaviour', with common misbehaviours including:

-There are many stories that demonstrate the impact of investor misbehaviour.
+Many stories demonstrate the impact of investor misbehaviour.
 The problem is that often, it's hard to determine whether they are true!
-One such story is the infamous Fidelity investment survey, where Fidelity conducted an internal review of customer performance from 2003 to 2013 and determined that those with the best returns were "either dead or inactive".
-The problem is, no one has been able to verify that story!
+One such story is the infamous Fidelity investment survey, where Fidelity conducted an internal review of customer performance from 2003 to 2013 and determined that those with the best returns were "either dead or inactive."
+The problem is that no one has been able to verify that story!

 That said, there is evidence to suggest that investors do underperform their investments.